Gathering Java metrics inside of Prometheus

 2) Query some data and ensure that it matches what you see in the JMX Exporter Output.
 Click the Prometheus section to return to the main screen, and use the pull-down next to the “Execute” button to select a metric and view its contents:

 Although Prometheus is great at grabbing and maintaining this data, its data visualization capabilities are quite limited compared to a solution like Grafana.
-So, stay tuned for Part 2 of this blog series, where I’ll show you how to query this data from Grafana and start building sophisticated dashboards and visualization.
+So, read Part 2 of this blog series, where I’ll show you how to query this data from Grafana and start building sophisticated dashboards and visualization.

 In the meantime, Rogue Wave OpenLogic architects are available to assist you with this and other popular open source solutions!
 Contact us today.